 Like us, many visitors board the train in the storybook hamlet of Flam.

-While Flam itself is tiny (population 400), it welcomes almost 200 cruise ships carrying thousands of cruise passengers each year – and the return train trip in vintage carriages is a popular two-hour excursion.
+While Flam itself is tiny (population 400), it welcomes cruise passengers from almost 200 cruise ships that visit the area each year – and the return train trip in vintage carriages is a popular two-hour excursion.

-We were on a “Viking Homelands” Baltic cruise (on the Viking Star) which included the opportunity to visit Flam, and this Flam Railway ride was a trip we couldn’t wait to experience.
+We were on a “Viking Homelands” Baltic cruise (on the Viking Star).
+It included the opportunity to visit Flam, and this Flam Railway ride was a trip we couldn’t wait to experience.

 Fun Flam Railway facts for train buffs